iainm342/milestone-3/readme/testing.md

 I asked various friends and family to test the site as **users** and not as coders to gain a different perspective.
 This happened towards the end of the project to ensure that the User Stories had been met.
 THe following feedback was given from the group:

 - As a **user**, I want to be able to register as a new user on the site.
     - The **user** selects the "Register" option from the NavBar and is taken to register.html.
 They are then able to complete the form that is displayed which has 5 fields that are required to be completed.
 Form validation is present with the **user** being unable to progress unless all fields are completed.
 Initially, on pressing the "Register" button, the **user** was taken to the categories.html page.
 This was seen as confusing as there was no confirmation that the registration process had been successful.
 I changed this so that the **user** is redirected to the profile.html page which shows a flash message that registration has been successful.
-I also added the EmailJS API to send a confirmation to the **user** email address - this appears to be intermittent and requires further investigation! **This requirement was deemed as being completed.**
+I also added the EmailJS API to send a confirmation to the **user** email address - this appears to be intermittent and requires further investigation! **This requirement is deemed as being completed.**

 ![Register](https://github.com/iainm342/milestone-3/blob/main/readme/images/register.png)

 - As a **user**, I want to be able to log on and off the site after I have registered.
     - The **user** can log on to the website by selecting the "Log In" option from the NavBar.
 They are taken to a small form requiring input of the **user**'s username and password.
 It was pointed out that I had forgotten to add Form Validation to this page and, although, the **user** is uanable to log in, and flash message is provided, the form doesn't behave the same way as the registration form.
-This has now been amended. **This requirement was deemed as being completed.**
+This has now been amended. **This requirement is deemed as being completed.**

 ![Log In](https://github.com/iainm342/milestone-3/blob/main/readme/images/login.png)